RyanAller1701QCA/1701QCA-Assessment1/replicationproject/replication.md

 ### Reading: Chapter 1 of Dan Saffer, Microinteractions: Designing with Details, Chapter 1 ###

-*What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*
+*What I thought before: Before reading this I over looked most microinteractions and didn't realize how helpful they are.*

-*What I learned: Describe what you now know or believe as a result of the reading.
-Don't just describe the reading: write about what changed in YOUR knowledge.*
+*What I learned: Attention to detail is everything, microinteractions are a great example of that.
+It's the smaller things in design that make all the difference to the end product.
+Making tasks easier for the user in every way possible increases your chanses of that user to not only anjoy what they're doing but come back for more.*

-*What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*
+*What I would like to know more about: I would like to know how many other microintergrations there are.*

-*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+*How this relates to the project I am working on: This associate with my project because attention to detail helps improve functionality and usability.*

 ### Reading: Scott Sullivan, Prototyping Interactive Objects ###

 *What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*

-*What I learned: Describe what you now know or believe as a result of the reading.
+*What I learned: Prototyping is important because more often than not if you enjoy the design it's likely other people will too.
+Describe what you now know or believe as a result of the reading.
 Don't just describe the reading: write about what changed in YOUR knowledge.*

 *What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*